TOP

 It is a bit like the kid with the head stuck in the railings situation, the ring slides on quite smoothly and feels fine.
 Then when you come to remove it..it won’t come off.
 If your ring feels stuck first rule is always don’t panic.
 Follow these steps and you should be able to liberate your finger again.
 If you have injured your hand or arm, then don’t spend too long on these points, go straight to the next section and consider your options there.

-- Don’t panic!
-I’ve said this already, but it is worth saying again.
-Stress can increase your heart rate, pushing more blood through the skin, and this adds to swelling.
-I have clients trying on rings in meetings when they think it has stuck.
+1. Keep calm and don’t panic!
+I’ve said this already, but it is worth repeating.
+Stress can increase your heart rate, pushing more blood out to the capillairies in the skin, and this adds to swelling.
+I have clients trying on rings in meetings when they think the ring has stuck.
+It's just easier going on than off.
 So first rule is relax.
-If your ring is stuck it is temporarily so, and is going to come off!
+If your ring is stuck, assume it is temporarily so, and is going to come off!

-- Raise your hand where the ring that has got stuck is.
+2. Raise your hand (the one with the stuck ring on!).
 This slows blood flow to the hand, and sometimes after a few minutes, this is all you need to slide the ring off.
-If your hands are very hot, hold something cool as well, to send blood away from the surface of the skin.
+If your hands are very hot, holding something cool will send blood away from the surface of the skin.

-- Friendly pressure.
+3. Try friendly pressure.
 A ring is round, a finger is not.
 So rather than trying to slide the ring straight back over the knuckle, push it against one side of the finger and slide it along this side of the finger.
 Don’t pull and yank if the ring isn’t coming off, it will increase swelling around the knuckle, the key area you are trying to get the ring over.
-If someone is with you, ask them to help by pulling the skin in the direction of your knuckle so it doesn't gather in front of the band.
+If someone is with you, ask them to help by pulling the skin behind the ring in the direction of your knuckle so it doesn't gather in front of the band.

-- Soap and water.
+4. Soap and water.
 I haven’t listed this as the default, as you may not have access to soap and water.
 But it provides the traction which usually alleviates all other routes.
 Use cold or tepid water, remember you are trying to keep any swelling down.
 (Oil also works, if you don’t have access to soap immediately – for example in a workshop).
+If you are over a sink, remember to keep the plug in!

 If the above is not working, get help